 - 1/4 teaspoon ground black pepper

-- 2 15 oz cans low-sodium Great Northern or Cannellini Beans drained and rinsed
+- 2 15 oz cans low-sodium Great Northern or Cannellini beans, drained & rinsed

 - Optional: drizzle hot sauce for a spicy kick

-- Add the remaining 3/4 cup broth, plant milk (I used cashew milk), rosemary, remaining 1/2 teaspoon salt, black pepper, liquid smoke and rice flour.
-Whisk really well to make sure all the flour is smooth.
-Once it is smooth, add the beans.
-You don't want to add the beans before whisking in the flour because you don't want to break up the beans too much.
+Add the remaining 3/4 cup broth, plant milk, rosemary, remaining 1/2 teaspoon salt, black pepper, liquid smoke and rice flour.
+Whisk well to make sure all the flour is smooth.